-Beverly Friedman, Center for Drug Evaluation and Research, Office of Management, Food and Drug Administration, 10903 New Hampshire Ave.
-Bldg.
+Beverly Friedman, Office of Management, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 51, Rm.
-6257, Silver Spring, MD 20993-0002, 301-796-3602.
+6257, Silver Spring, MD 20993-0002, 301-796-7900.

 SUPPLEMENTARY INFORMATION: The Drug Price Competition and Patent Term Restoration Act of 1984 (Pub.
 L. 98-417) and the Generic Animal Drug and Patent Term Restoration Act (Pub.
 L. 100-670) generally provide that a patent may be extended for a period of up to 5 years so long as the patented item (human drug product, animal drug product, medical device, food additive, or color additive) was subject to regulatory review by FDA before the item was marketed.
 Under these acts, a product's regulatory review period forms the basis for determining the amount of extension an applicant may receive.